 The project's repository should be browsable on the Web.
 This means not only the ability to see the latest revisions of the project's files, but to go back in time and look at earlier revisions, view the differences between revisions, read log messages for selected changes, etc.

 Browsability is important because it is a lightweight portal to project data.
 If the repository cannot be viewed through a web browser, then someone wanting to inspect a particular file (say, to see if a certain bugfix had made it into the code) would first have to install version control client software locally, which could turn their simple query from a two-minute task into a half-hour or longer task.

-Some version control systems come with built-in repository-browsing mechanisms, and in any case most hosting sites offer a good web interface.
-But if you need to install a third-party tool for repository browsing, there are many out there.
-Three that support Git are GitLab (gitlab.org), GitWeb (git.wiki.kernel.org/index.php/Gitweb), and GitList (gitlist.org).
-For Subversion, there is ViewVC (viewvc.org).
-A web search will turn up plenty of others besides these.
+Some version control systems come with built-in repository-browsing mechanisms, and in any case all hosting sites offer it via their web interfaces.
+But if you need to install a third-party tool to get repository browsing, do so; it's worth it.

 Non-expert version control users are sometimes a bit afraid of branching and merging.
 If you are among those people, resolve right now to conquer any fears you may have and take the time to learn how to do branching and merging.
 They are not difficult operations, once you get used to them, and they become increasingly important as a project acquires more developers.